OYC Meeting Minutes – 19/10/2022

 - Half of the youth councillors initially voted to add the case that a person may not be Youth Mayor of Oldham more than once, however after listening to both sides of the debates, no one voted for this.

-A Nationwide campaign, run by UK Youth parliament, that gathers information on what is important to the youth of the United Kingdom.
-More will become a bi-annual event, meaning that the House of Commons sitting and annual conference will only happen every two years, meaning a one year term for DMYPs/MYPs means that one MYPMember of Youth Parliament – The Member of the Youth Parliament is elected to represent the LA on a national level.
-More gets the big opportunities, and another does not.
+- Chris discussed that Make your Mark will become a bi-annual event, meaning that the House of Commons sitting and annual conference will only happen every two years, meaning a one year term for DMYPs/MYPs means that one MYP gets the big opportunities, and another does not.
 MYPs decided to not vote for this until more information is out.

-- Youth councillors unanimously voted to add the clarification that the MYPMember of Youth Parliament – The Member of the Youth Parliament is elected to represent the LA on a national level.
-More/DMYP term is April to March (or syncs with the terms UKYP
+- Youth councillors unanimously voted to add the clarification that the MYP/DMYP term is April to March (or syncs with the terms UKYP has for MYPs).

 - Meetings